 This philosophy also includes seeking new experiences: I’m sure I’ve added things I value every year from 2016 on, and I expect the same to be true of 2020.
 But that’s not because Covid-19 has been a dramatic wake up call, but because I’d already built “Try new things” into my life.

 When looking back on any particular year, only a few things will stand out.
 But the full year is made up of thousands of small experiences, both good and bad.
 They may not make it into a year-end review post, but they still matter.

 An important one for me is spending time with family and friends and being there for them when they need it.
 This can be harder when it’s electronic only, but it still matters.
 When we started to re-open in May & June I may not have gone travelling far, but I was glad to be able to meet with family again, and I want to spend more such time with them once the current outbreak is under control.

 Another thing that takes a lot of my time is work, and in this time of uncertainty I know I’m privileged to have a stable job I can do from home.
 I want to get to the end of the year having worked with co-workers to build functionality that will be used.

 I also want to read books that I chose to read.
 To watch films that I chose to watch.
 To follow blogs that I chose to follow.
-To learn and to share and to come to a better understanding of my place in the world, and to learn and to share.
+To learn and to share and to come to a better understanding of my place in the world.

 My hiking has been largely confined to my local area, and I want to have found new trails and to know the area better than I knew it at the start of the year.
 There are many sunset viewpoints near me, so I want to have seen and appreciated many beautiful sunsets.
 I’ve been able to follow bear hunts, see rainbow decorations and chalk drawings, and discover Spoonvilles, and I want to continue to appreciate the things I find in my local area.